 2. Remove mushrooms from the pot, squeeze them, and cut into smaller pieces (if they were big).

 3. Filter the water (where you soaked mushrooms) through several layers of cooking gauze to get rid of debris and sand.
-Make sure not to pour it away since this is the most flavorful soup base!
-Into the same pot with filtered mushroom infusion, add more water (to have around 3 liters of liquid in total), mushrooms, salt, pepper, place on the stove, and bring it to the boil.
+Make sure not to pour it away (!!!) since this is the most flavorful soup base!
+Into the same pot with filtered mushroom infusion put mushrooms, add more water (to have around 3 liters of liquid in total), salt, and black peppercorns.
+Place on the stove and bring it to a boil.

 4. As soon as it boils, there may be a foam.
 Remove it carefully with a skimmer, reduce heat and simmer for about 30-35 minutes.
 The readiness of mushrooms is determined when during cooking they begin to sink to the bottom of the pot.

 5. Meanwhile, peel and chop a potato, dice an onion, and shred a carrot.